ipsilon/eof/spec/eof.md

     - validation includes checking that the container is an "initcode" container as defined in the validation section, that is, it does not contain `RETURN` or `STOP`
 4. If EOF header parsing or full container validation fails, transaction is considered valid and failing.
 Gas for initcode execution is not consumed, only intrinsic creation transaction costs are charged.
 5. `calldata` part of transaction `data` that follows `initcontainer` is treated as calldata to pass into the execution frame
-6. execute the container in "initcode-mode" and deduct gas for execution
+6. execute the container and deduct gas for execution
     1. Calculate `new_address` as `keccak256(sender || sender_nonce)[12:]`
     2. A successful execution ends with initcode executing `RETURNCONTRACT{deploy_container_index}(aux_data_offset, aux_data_size)` instruction (see below).
 After that:
         - load deploy-contract from EOF subcontainer at `deploy_container_index` in the container from which `RETURNCONTRACT` is executed